 - For International applicants, a TOEFL minimum of 80 or 6.5 IELTS.

 Dual Degree applicants are jointly reviewed by both academic departments.
 It is possible that a student will gain admission to one program but not both.
 All applications are reviewed holistically – exceptional career or leadership experience may offset weak scores in some applicants.
 Conditional or provisional admission is available.

-In addition to Global Policy or Information Systems prerequisites, MaineMBA students are required to have a foundation of business core concepts.
-Prior coursework in the following areas is required:
+To ensure that all MaineMBA students have a foundation of business core concepts, prior coursework in the following areas is required: